ThomasMarches/MUL_my_defender_2019/legend.md

 ## The file.

-You have to create a .txt file in the folder map.
+Head to the folder maps and open the map.txt file.

 ## Content of the file.